Brady Campbell Handbook

 “Nationals” or ”North American Nationals” (NANs), which is a conundrum since North America is a continent, not a nation

 Brady Campbell School Dress – the official competition costume for dancers representing the Brady Campbell Irish Dance School

-Solo Dress – a unique costume (and quite an expensive one) worn for champion level solo dance competitions; please read the guidelines regarding Brady Campbell dancers and solo dresses on this page –
+Solo Dress – a unique costume (and quite an expensive one) worn for champion level solo dance competitions; please read the guidelines regarding Brady Campbell dancers and solo dresses on the Costume and Rules page.